How conformance checking works

 At its core, conformance checking compares an observed process execution (event log) against a reference model (process model).
 The degree of fit is expressed as a conformance score between 0 and 1.
+Every case flowing through your system produces a trace — a timestamped sequence of events.
+The conformance engine aligns that trace against the reference model and counts deviations.

 // Conformance score computation (simplified)